Blekinge-class submarine: Order cancelled and alternatives

-On 27 February 2014 the Swedish Defence Materiel Administration (FMV) cancelled its plans for ordering the A26 submarine from Kockums.
+On 27 February 2014, the Swedish Defence Materiel Administration (FMV) cancelled its plans to order the A26 submarine from Kockums.
 According to FMV the new Kockums owner, the German company Thyssen Krupp has refused to allow Sweden to share the cost with any other nation, making the submarine too expensive.
 Sweden has instead approached Saab.
 Saab plans to rehire many of Kockums submarine engineers if they receive orders for a new submarine.
 As a result, Saab recruited top people from Kockums and issued a press release that the company was seeking employees for its naval division.
 In a letter to the Swedish Defence Materiel Administration, FMV, the head of the German ThyssenKrupp Marine Division, Dr. Hans Atzpodien begs FMV to stop Saab from recruiting key personnel from Kockums.
 On 2 April 2014 the Swedish government officially terminated all talks about a deal with ThyssenKrupp.

-On 14 April 2014 about 200 employees had left Thyssen Krupp for Saab and it was reported that Saab and Thyssen Krupp had started to negotiate about selling Kockums.
+On 14 April 2014, about 200 employees had left Thyssen Krupp for Saab and it was reported that Saab and Thyssen Krupp had started to negotiate about selling Kockums.
 In June 2014 Thyssen Krupp agreed to sell Kockums to Saab.

-On 22 July 2014 it was announced that Saab had bought Kockums from Thyssen Krupp for 340 million SEK.
+On 22 July 2014, it was announced that Saab had bought Kockums from Thyssen Krupp for 340 million SEK.
 The new name will be Saab Kockums.

+Swedish purchase

+In June 2015, as the Swedish defence minister, Peter Hultqvist was visiting the facilities of Saab Kockums, it was announced that two contracts were signed, one including the MLU of two submarines of the Gotland classs, and the other for the purchase of two submarines, worth SEK 8.2 billion (USD $).
+Back in 2015, the plan was to deliver the two ships in 2022 and in 2024.

+In January 2019, the FMV announced that the submarines would be delivered in 2024 and 2025.

+In August 2021, the FMV and Saab renegotiated the contract as the costs rose, and the programme was seeing schedule slips.
+This new agreement included as well capabilities improvements.
+The order for the pursuit of the development and the production of the two A26 reached SEK 5.2 billion (USD $600 million) for a total cost between the first and second agreement of 14 billion (2021 price level).
+The delivery was then planned for 2027 and 2028.

+In October 2025, a new agreement was made between the FMV and Saab.
+This new agreement has a new timeline with deliveries in 2031 and 2033, and a fixed cost ceiling of SEK 25 billion.